Google Store Black Friday 2020 deals: $649 Pixel 5, more - 9to5Google

-Just like last year, the Google Store is kicking off 2020’s Black Friday deals long before the actual day.
-As of Sunday, XXX offers — including those for the Pixel 5 and Nest/Home speakers — are available, while the rest will start on Thursday evening.
+Like last year, the Google Store kicked off 2020’s Black Friday deals in two stages.
+Some of the offers — including those for the Pixel 5 and Nest/Home speakers — went live on Sunday, and the rest are now available.

 Available November 22: